AGENCY NEWS

 The Healthcare Coalition is a group that integrate, coordinate and organize regional health care preparedness activities and response coordination.
 They're a key requirement in the 2012-2017 Hospital Preparedness Program (HPP) and Public Health Emergency Preparedness (PHEP) Cooperative Agreements.

-In order to ensure that the warning sirens will work during an actual emergency, all sirens are tested every Wednesday at 12 noon.
-The tests are activated by the Fairfield County Sheriff's Dispatch Center.
+In order to ensure that the Outdoor Warning Sirens will work during an actual Tornado Warning, all sirens are tested every Wednesday at 12 noon.
 If you do not hear a siren that you normally hear during these tests, please let us know as your feedback will help us ensure the system is operating properly.
 Call the EMA office at 740-654-4357 or send an e-mail to ema-lepc@fairfieldcountyohio.gov.

 Additional information on our county sirens can be found here - SIRENS!